andrewmcodes/standardrb-action/README.md

 > [!CAUTION]
-> This action is not maintained and is being actively maintained by the Standard Ruby team at [standardrb/standard-ruby-action](https://github.com/standardrb/standard-ruby-action)
+> This action is no longer maintained.
+Instead, consider this fork that is maintained by the Standard Ruby team at [standardrb/standard-ruby-action](https://github.com/standardrb/standard-ruby-action)

 # :white_check_mark: StandardRB Action